Individual Steak, Mushroom and Kidney Pies

 Then, using a draining spoon, transfer the onions to the casserole, place it over a direct heat for 2 minutes before seasoning, then add the flour and stir with a wooden spoon until it's been absorbed into the meat juices.
 It doesn't look very nice at this stage, but that's not a problem.
 All you do next is add the Worcestershire sauce, thyme and mushrooms, followed by the stock and seasoning.
 Stir well, bring everything up to a gentle simmer, put the lid on the casserole and place in the pre-heated oven, on the centre shelf, and leave it there for about 2 hours, or until the meat is tender.

 Meanwhile, make the pastry.
 First of all, sift the flour with the pinch of salt into a large bowl, holding the sieve up high to give it a good airing.
 Then add the lard and butter and, using only your fingertips, lightly and gently rub the fat into the flour, again lifting the mixture up high all the time to give it a good airing.
 When everything is crumbly, sprinkle in the cold water.
 Start to mix the pastry with a knife and then finish off with your hands, adding more drops of water till you have a smooth dough that leaves the bowl clean.
 Then pop the pastry in a polythene bag and let it rest in the fridge for 30 minutes.
 Once the meat is ready, transfer the cooked meat and its gravy to the dishes (or dish) and allow it to cool.
-You can also watch how to make pastry in our Cookery School Video on the right
+You can also watch how to make pastry in our Cookery School Video on this page.

 When you are ready to make the pies, pre-heat the oven to gas mark 7, 425°F (220°C), then roll out the pastry on a floured surface.
 Take a small saucer (about 5½ inches/14 cm in diameter) and cut out 6 rounds – you may have to re-roll the pastry to get all 6.
 Then, using the trimmings, roll out a strip about 3 x 14 inches (7.5 x 35 cm) and cut it into 6 to make borders for the pies.
 First, dampen the edges of each dish with water and place a strip of pastry around the rim of each one, pressing down well.